canmizrakli/sports_image_classifier/README.md

 - This project utilizes fastai and creates a sports image classification model that can distinguish between Badminton, Cricket, Soccer, Tennis, Swimming, and Wrestling with 93% accuracy.

 - The dataset used for this project: https://www.kaggle.com/datasets/sidharkal/sports-image-classification

+- The Medium article based on this project: